 The newly designed Thompson Exhibit Building is perhaps the most prominent structure on Mystic Seaport’s 19-acre campus.
 The glass–and–wood design inspired by sailing vessels and the sea features exposed timber frames and calls to mind the hull of an old sailing ship.
 Welcoming the seaport’s guests in rain or shine, the building serves as a visitor center, houses a gift shop, and affords the museum the versatile exhibition space it requires.
-The 5,000 square-foot exhibit hall features movable walls and high ceilings for maximum flexibility.
+The 5,000 square-foot exhibit hall will feature movable walls and high ceilings for maximum flexibility.

-14,000 square feet
+SIZE14,000 square feet

-The Annual Connecticut Real Estate Awards 2017, Blue Ribbon Honoree for Best Speciality Project
+The Annual Connecticut Real Estate Awards

-AIA QUAD 2017 Design Awards, Honor Award-With Distinction
+Speciality Project; AIA QUAD 2017 Design

-Photo credit: ©Derek Hayn/Centerbook; others courtesy of Mystic Seaport Museum
+Photo credit: ©Derek Hayn/Centerbook; others Courtesy of Mystic Seaport Museum